 Walking ToursThe Chicago Architecture Foundation Shop and Tour Center, 224 S. Michigan Ave., offers an array of walking tours as well as bus, boat, trolley, “L” train, Segway and bicycle tours.

 One of Chicago's many architectural landmarks is the Merchandise Mart, on the north bank of the Chicago River between Wells and Orleans streets.
-Covering two city blocks, it is one of the world's largest commercial buildings.
+Covering two city blocks, this destination is one of the world's largest commercial buildings.
 About 7.5 miles of corridors link hundreds of wholesale showrooms that display millions of dollars' worth of commercial and home furnishings.
 Shops on the first two floors are accessible to the public.
 A guided walking tour, however, is available; phone (312) 922-3432 for schedule and tickets.

 Also departing from the Chicago Cultural Center are free visitor orientation tours.
 The Chicago Greeter program offers 2- to 4- hour walking tours of more than 25 neighborhoods or 40 special interest topics.
 Visitors are matched with local volunteer guides based on special interest and language.
 Visitors must register for tours at least 10 business days in advance; phone (312) 945-4231.
 Free 1-hour downtown walking tours departing from the InstaGreeter booth in the Cultural Center are offered on a first-come, first-served basis Fri.-Sat.
 10-3, Sun.
 11-2.
 InstaGreeter tours of Millennium Park also depart from the Cultural Center daily at 11:30 and 1, Memorial Day weekend through Columbus Day.